 Keegan’s Boiler Room Series is radically committed to Equity, Diversity, Inclusion, and Anti-Racism.
-In our first four seasons, at least 50% of featured BRS playwrights have been women and at least 50% of all BRS artists have been BIPOC.
+Since launching in 2017, at least 50% of featured BRS playwrights have been women and at least 50% of all BRS artists have been BIPOC.
 Many of our artists identify as LGBTQ+.
 We are committed to maintaining and improving upon those standards across all BRS programming.

 The Boiler Room Series remains committed to: